| | CIRRUS Monthly Proficiency

 continue a normal climb out.
 Re-enter the traffic pattern and re-initiate

 the stabilization steps for landing described above.
+Important

 note: When applying full power to the CIRRUS, the airplane